aspose-cells/Aspose.Cells-Doc-md/english/nodejscpp/developer-guide/xml-maps/link-cells-to-xml-map-elements/_index.md

 ## **Possible Usage Scenarios**

 You can link your cells to XML Map elements using Aspose.Cells for Node.js via C++.
-Please use the [**Cells.linkToXmlMap()**](https://reference.aspose.com/cells/nodejs-cpp/cells/methods/linktoxmlmap) method for this purpose.
+Please use the [**Cells.linkToXmlMap(string, number, number, string)**](https://reference.aspose.com/cells/nodejs-cpp/cells/#linkToXmlMap-string-number-number-string-) method for this purpose.

 ## **Link Cells to XML Map Elements**